wirl-ice/iceberg-beacon-track-database-tools/python/README.md

 * Code to visualize beacon tracks and data.
 It reads a standardized csv and produces:
   * a map of the iceberg track: `*_map.png`
   * a graph of variables over time - temperature, displacement and velocity: `*_time.png`
-  * a graph of statistical distributions - polar plot of direction, histogram of speed: `*_dist.png`
+  * a graph of statistical distributions - polar plot of course bearing, histogram of speed: `*_dist.png`
   * a graph of temperature changes (used for checking if beacon is still on target): `*_temp.png`
 * This script can be run at the command line and takes the following arguments:
   * `std_file` : full path to the standard data file